 But that sounds pretty technical.
-What does full-spectrum CBD mean, in plain and simple language?
+What does full-spectrum mean, in plain and simple language?
 How is it different from CBD isolate?
 And–most importantly–why should you care?

+So what is CBD isolate?
 An isolate is a scientific term for a compound (like CBD) that has been completely isolated (hence the name) from any other compounds that are typically found in the same source.